 Coordinated Infrastructure in Rural America

-Building on election-year investments, RDI will continue to support top leaders and groups to increase organizational capacity and program strength.
+Building on election-year investments, RDI continues to support top leaders and groups to increase organizational capacity and program strength.
 Priority will be given to groups that promote multi-racial analysis and programs.
 Key to this effort will be connecting rural groups not only with one another, but also with partners and resources in urban and suburban infrastructures.
 Our Coordinated Infrastructure efforts include:

 Collaborative strategic planning, professional networking and peer learning